-- You can use Forced Account Code Entry (#307) to identify system phone extensions that are required to enter an account code prior to dialing any outside number (including those on the Emergency Phone Number List).
-A forced account code must be entered at the beginning of a call; however, a different account code can be entered any time during the call. - You can use Forced Account Code List (#409) to create a list of valid account codes, which should be distributed to the appropriate users.
+- You can use Forced Account Code List (#409) to create a list of valid account codes, which should be distributed to the appropriate users.
 If a Forced Account Code List exists, the system checks the list whenever a user enters a forced account code.
 If the code is valid, the system provides the user access to an outside line.
-If the code is invalid, the system denies the user access to an outside line. - For faster entry of frequently used account codes, you can program an account code on an Auto Dial button or as a System or Personal Speed Dial number (but not as a Marked System Speed Dial number).
+If the code is invalid, the system denies the user access to an outside line. - For faster entry of frequently used account codes, you can program an account code on an Auto Dial button or as a System or Personal Speed Dial number (but not as a Marked System Speed Dial Number).
 See Auto Dialing, System Speed Dial Numbers, and Personal Speed Dial Numbers for programming instructions.

 - When an account code is entered during a call, the caller on the other end does not hear the touch-tone digits dialed. - If SMDR is used, the account code assigned to incoming or outgoing calls prints on call reports.
-(See Call Reporting Devices (SMDR) on page 4-9 for more information about call reporting.) - If an account code is entered for an outgoing call and the call is transferred to another extension, the call report shows the originating extension as the owner of the call.
-Conversely, if an account code is entered for an incoming call and the call is transferred to another extension, the call report shows the destination extension as the owner of the call. - Account codes can be changed during a call.
+[See "Call Reporting Devices (SMDR)" on page 4-9 for more information about call reporting.] - If an account code is entered for an outgoing call and the call is transferred to another extension, the call report shows the originating extension as the owner of the call.
+Conversely, if an account code is entered for an incoming call and the call is transferred to another extension, the call report shows the destination extension as the owner of the call.

+- Account codes can be changed during a call.
 However, only the person who entered the original account code can enter a different account code.
-SMDR prints changed account codes as follows: - For optional or forced account code entry without a Forced Account Code List, the call report prints the last account code entered.

-- For forced account code entry with a Forced Account Code List, the call report prints the last valid account code entered.
+SMDR prints changed account codes as follows: - For optional or forced account code entry without a Forced Account Code List, the call report prints the last account code entered. - For forced account code entry with a Forced Account Code List, the call report prints the last valid account code entered.
 If the changed account code is not valid, the report prints the original account code. - If a Forced Account Code List exists, you can check to see if an account code is valid when entering or changing an account code by pressing Feature 1 2 after entering the account code.
 If the account code is not valid, you will hear a denial tone. - The Lucent Technologies Call Accounting Terminal uses less than 16 digits for an account code.
 Refer to the device's documentation to determine the maximum digits supported. - You can program the Account Code Entry feature code on a button on a system phone.
 It is recommended that you use a button with lights.
 (This button can be used for optional Account Code Entry or Forced Account Code Entry.)

-(See Figure 2-3 on page 2-21 for the location of special programming buttons such as System Program) and Enter) on system phones.)
+(See Figure 2-3 on page 2-22 for the location of special programming buttons such as System Program and Enter on system phones.)